-However, it is important to know that secondary sources are NOT primary authority.
-DO NOT quote or cite primary authority from a secondary source.
-You should always cite directly to the primary source.
+However, it is important to note that secondary sources are NOT primary authority.
+Secondary sources tools for grasping a solid understanding of the law and can help you locate and evaluate primary authority.
+You should NOT quote or cite primary authority from a secondary source -- always cite directly to the primary source.

-1) Use an index or table of contents to find references to material on the topic you are researching.
+1) Start with the index or table of contents to find references to material on the topic you are researching.
+Keep in mind that the index itself might be multiple volumes.
 As with the index or table of contents in any other book, those in a secondary source will refer you to volumes, chapters, pages, or sections where you will find text explaining the topic you are researching.
-Some secondary sources may be a single volume while other secondary sources may include dozens of volumes along with a multiple-volume index.

-2) Locate the material in the main text of the secondary source.
+2) Using the information you found through the index or table of contents, locate the material in the main text of the secondary source.

 1) Locate the database for the appropriate secondary source on either Westlaw or LexisNexis.

-2) To locate material, it is possible to browse the table of contents or conduct full-text searches.
-For most secondary sources online, there is no index available; the American Law Reports on Westlaw is the exception.
+2) To locate material, browse the table of contents or conduct full-text searches.
+For most online secondary sources, there is no index available; the American Law Reports on Westlaw is the exception and contains an index.

-Legal encyclopedias provide a general description of the law.
-They do not provide analysis or suggest solutions.
-Instead, they simply report on the general state of the law.
-Because encyclopedias cover the law in such a general way, they are usually only used to gather background information on an established legal issue.
+Legal encyclopedias are a great place to begin research in an unfamiliar area of the law because they provide a general description of the law.
+They do NOT provide analysis or suggest solutions, but rather simply report on gathering background information on an established legal issue.
 Legal encyclopedias may have references to primary authority such as statutes, cases, and regulations, but are better used to find a general overview of a particular area of the law.
+Legal encyclopedias function similarly to general encyclopedias: they are organized alphabetically and sorted into sub-topics.

 Lexis: American Jurisprudence 2d